benhoff/pluginmanager/README.rst

             self.name = 'custom_name'
             super().__init__()

-Register your class as subclass of IPlugin.
+Or register your class as subclass of IPlugin.

 ::
     import pluginmanager

     pluginmanager.IPlugin.register(YourClassHere)